 If you are a U.S. employer wishing to hire foreign workers and sponsor them for U.S. permanent residence (in which case they can work for you over the long term), you are no doubt interested in how long this might take.
-You will likely need to complete several immigration processes on behalf of any particular worker before he or she can obtain a green card.
+You will likely need to complete several immigration processes on behalf of any particular worker before that person can obtain a green card.
 Each of these processes can, by itself, take from several months to several years to complete.

 This article provides a detailed timeline to guide employers in sponsoring a foreign worker for a green card.
 We explain the overall steps of sponsorship, how long each step typically lasts, and expediting procedures that may speed the process along.

 It typically takes at least a couple of years for a foreign worker to obtain a green card.
-However, as highlighted below, in most cases the foreign worker does not have to wait for the green card before reporting for duty.
-Immigration law provides many temporary work visas that foreign workers may use during the entire wait for the green card.
+However, in most cases the foreign worker does not have to wait for the green card before reporting for duty.
+Immigration law provides many temporary work visas that foreign workers may use during the wait.

 The usual green card process involves three steps:

 First, the employer must define the duties and requirements of the foreign worker’s prospective position.
-Although this may sound easy, it can take a few weeks to truly finalize the duties and requirements, as these details play a critical role in the overall immigration strategy.
-(Due to the complexity of the PERM process, it is very highly recommended that employers consult skilled immigration attorneys.)
+Although this might sound easy, it often takes a few weeks, as these details play a critical role in the overall immigration strategy.
+(Due to the complexity of the PERM process, it is highly recommended that employers consult a skilled immigration attorney.)

-Second, after finalizing the job duties and requirements, the employer must submit a prevailing wage request to the DOL.
-This is submitted electronically via the DOL website at http://icert.doleta.gov/.
-The prevailing wage request provides the DOL with information on the job opportunity such as the requirements, duties, and worksite location(s).
+Second, after finalizing the job duties and requirements, the employer usually submits a prevailing wage request to the DOL.
+(It is also possible for the employer to use private surveys to determine the prevailing wage for the job.)
+A prevailing wage request to the DOL is submitted online via the DOL iCert portal.
+It provides the DOL with information on the job opportunity, such as the requirements, duties, and worksite location(s).

-The purpose is for the DOL to give the employer a prevailing wage determination (PWD) for the job position.
-As with all employer-sponsored visas, the employer must pay the foreign worker at least the prevailing wage for the position.
-It usually takes the DOL approximately five to seven weeks to issue a wage, although this timeframe can vary.
+The DOL will give the employer a prevailing wage determination (PWD) for the job position.
+As with all employer-sponsored visas, the employer must pay the foreign worker at least the prevailing wage.
+It usually takes the DOL approximately five to seven weeks to issue the wage, although this time frame can vary.

 An employer may disagree with the wage the DOL provides, and ask the DOL for a redetermination.
 Or, the employer can edit the job duties/requirements and ask for an entirely new wage.
-In either event, this extra step can delay processing, because the DOL may take several days or a few weeks to reply.
+In either event, this extra step creates delays, because the DOL might take several days or a few weeks to reply.

-While the employer is not required to run the ads at the same time, it is usually recommended to do so.
-This recommendation is because there is a mandatory 30-day waiting period that starts after the last ad expires.
+While the employer is not required to run the ads at the same time, doing so is usually recommended.
+This is because there is a mandatory 30-day waiting period that starts after the last ad expires.
 The PERM application cannot be filed until this 30-day waiting period is over.
 Also, none of the ads may be older than 180 days at the time of filing the PERM application.
-Due to these requirements, it is usually easier to run the ads at the same time to ensure that none of them expire before the PERM can be filed.
+Due to these requirements, it's usually easier to run the ads at the same time to ensure that none of them expire before the PERM labor certification application can be filed.

 If the DOL approves the PERM, the employer can move on to step 2, the I-140 petition.
 In the event that the DOL audits (asks for additional evidence) or denies a PERM, the process will likely be delayed by several months to several years.
 The PERM application must be complete and approved before the employer can move on to the I-140 petition.

-Just like the DOL, the USCIS posts time frames to let the public know about how long it usually takes to adjudicate an I-140 petition.
-As of early 2013, USCIS was taking between four and seven months to make I-140 decisions.
-However, history has shown that it can take USCIS much longer to adjudicate petitions.
+Just like the DOL, USCIS posts time frames to let the public know approximately how long it usually takes to adjudicate an I-140 petition.
+As of early 2020, USCIS was taking between four and seven and a half months to make I-140 decisions.
+However, history has shown that it can take USCIS much longer to process petitions.

 Notably, there is an expediting option available for I-140s.
 The employer can pay an extra fee and request premium processing, meaning USCIS will adjudicate the I-140 within 15 business days.

-The USCIS’s posted time frame for adjudicating I-485 applications is seven months as of mid-2012.
-However, adjudication of I-485s depends on whether the applicant’s priority date is current.
-Therefore, if priority dates retrogress (move backward), then USCIS will hold the application until the priority date becomes current again.
-Due to the priority date backlog for nationals of India, China, Mexico, and the Philippines, these foreign workers often have to wait several years for USCIS to adjudicate their petitions.
+Also realize that USCIS approval of I-485s must wait until the applicant’s priority date is current.
+Therefore, if priority dates retrogress (move backward), USCIS will hold the application until the priority date becomes current again.
+Due to the common priority date backlog for nationals of India, China, Mexico, and the Philippines, these foreign workers often have to wait several years for USCIS to approve their petitions.

 Along with the above time frames, it is important to consider the costs of employer sponsorship.
 Immigration law mandates that the employer pay ALL of the costs associated with the PERM process (including the costs of advertisements and any legal fees).
 Violating this law can cause serious consequences for the employer.